30-years strong: Juvenile Residential Center still provides treatment, rehabilitation vs. lock up for youth who commit crimes

 “They will call back and tell me what they are doing.
 ‘I’m in track.’
 Or ‘I’ve got a job.’
 That’s the biggest win we can get here, working with the kids to get them back in the community,” Freyer said.

 Current and past juvenile court judges from some of the 10 catchment counties help celebrate 30 years of the JRCNWO during a recent Mudhens game.
-Pictured at the game are Bart Nenadovich, JRC fiscal coordinator; Montana Crawford, JRC director; Judge Jeffrey Strausbaugh of Defiance County; retired Judge Steven Bird of Williams County; Judge Frederick Hany of Ottawa County; Judge Karen Gallagher, Williams County; Retired Judge Kathleen Giesler, Ottawa County; Judge Melissa Peper Firestone, Henry County; retired Judge Denise McColley, Henry County; Judge Kevin Taylor, Van Wert County; retired Judge Stephen Ruyle, Defiance County; and Judge David Woessner, Wood County, who got to throw out the first pitch for the 10th anniversary in 2004 and again in 2024 for the 30th anniversary.
+Pictured at the game are Bart Nenadovich, JRC fiscal coordinator; Montana Crawford, JRC director; Judge Jeffrey Strausbaugh of Defiance County; retired Judge Steven Bird of Williams County; Judge Frederick Hany of Ottawa County; Judge Karen Gallagher, Williams County; Judge Kristen Johnson, Hancock County; retired Judge Kathleen Giesler, Ottawa County; Judge Melissa Peper Firestone, Henry County; retired Judge Denise McColley, Henry County; Judge Kevin Taylor, Van Wert County; retired Judge Stephen Ruyle, Defiance County; and Judge David Woessner, Wood County, who got to throw out the first pitch for the 10th anniversary in 2004 and again in 2024 for the 30th anniversary.

 The judges from the 10 catchment counties are “super involved and support the program without any waiver,” Crawford said.
 “They see the result from Day 1, and how the youths are overwhelmingly successful when they go back home.”